By David Cox

 Emotionalism puts an undue priority and emphasis on emotion rather than the logic of Scripture.
 God’s transforming power is in the logic of Scripture, “thus saith the Lord”, and not in the feelings that may or may not come from events and scenes.
 When a church shifts its focus to emotionalism, this is usually seen in an undue emphasis in the praise service (extremely long, heavily emphasized, and dwarfs the rest of the Sunday activities).
 The leaders want the people to get up out of their seats, move about in an emotional frenzy, and to break out in emotional seizures.
 Typically people jump up and shout out, causing a disorder in the service, and speaking in tongues is one manifestation of this.
 Another is many people speaking at the same time but not the same thing.
 This is confusion, and God is not the God of confusion but of order.

-1Cor 14:30 If any thing be revealed to another that sitteth by, let the first hold his peace.
+1Cor 14:30 If anything is revealed to another that sitteth by, let the first hold his peace.

 1Cor 14:33 For God is not the author of confusion, but of peace, as in all churches of the saints.